niuus/Snes9xRX/README.txt

 * Change settings.xml to settingsRX.xml [bladeoner]
 * Remove rumble in GUI function. [bladeoner]
 * Rollback scanline filter fix.
 Makes it crash when loading a ROM on the GCN port.
 * Backport fix GC build with scanline filter.
-[Tantric/bladeoner]
+[Tantric - bladeoner]
 * Forgotten cleanup for remove rumble function. [bladeoner]

 [2.6.0 - December 29, 2018]